-Excerpted from "A Catalog of Races of Starmourn Sector"
+Excerpted from "A Catalog of Races of the Starmourn Sector"

-The Ry'nari are a contentious, tribal race whose culture is underpinned by a complex series of alliances of alliances between extended families.
+The Ry'nari are a contentious, tribal race whose culture is underpinned by a complex series of alliances between extended families.

 |Societal structure||They live in a three-tiered structure.
 Family -> Tribe -> Horde.
 Family is what it sounds like.
 Tribes are collections of inter-related families, and a Horde is a collection of tribes allied together.|

 |Treatment of 'others'||Mostly fine, though adults who haven't yet had children are regarded with a mixture of pity and disgust, and by middle-age, those without children are social pariahs.|

 |Notable rituals||On the death of a horde leader, all the tribes gather for a multi-day bacchanalia called the Narangerel followed by selection of a new horde leader in a process called the Gomoran.
 Each of the tribes that wishes to contend for leadership puts forward a leader, and that leader assembles a group of six Ry'nari from his or her tribe.
 These groups of six then face off in combat, armed with ancient weapons, to determine who will lead the Horde.
 The prospective leaders themselves don't do battle - why kill off some of the strongest leaders in the Horde?|